About

 In this work, we generalize the problem of learning through interaction in a POMDP by accounting for eventual additional information available at training time.
 First, we introduce the informed POMDP, a new learning paradigm offering a clear distinction between the training information and the execution observation.
 Next, we propose an objective for learning a sufficient statistic from the history for the optimal control that leverages this information.
 We then show that this informed objective consists of learning an environment model from which we can sample latent trajectories.
 Finally, we show for the Dreamer algorithm that the convergence speed of the policies is sometimes greatly improved on several environments by using this informed environment model.
 Those results and the simplicity of the proposed adaptation advocate for a systematic consideration of eventual additional information when learning in a POMDP using model-based RL. -

-Warming Up Recurrent Neural Networks to Maximize Reachable Multistability Greatly Improves Learning.
+Warming Up RNNs to Maximize Reachable Multistability Greatly Improves Learning.

 Training recurrent neural networks is known to be difficult when time dependencies become long.
 In this work, we show that most standard cells only have one stable equilibrium at initialisation, and that learning on tasks with long time dependencies generally occurs once the number of network stable equilibria increases; a property known as multistability.
 Multistability is often not easily attained by initially monostable networks, making learning of long time dependencies between inputs and outputs difficult.
 This insight leads to the design of a novel way to initialise any recurrent cell connectivity through a procedure called “warmup” to improve its capability to learn arbitrarily long time dependencies.
 This initialisation procedure is designed to maximise network reachable multistability, i.e., the number of equilibria within the network that can be reached through relevant input trajectories, in few gradient steps.
 We show on several information restitution, sequence classification, and reinforcement learning benchmarks that warming up greatly improves learning speed and performance, for multiple recurrent cells, but sometimes impedes precision.
 We therefore introduce a double-layer architecture initialised with a partial warmup that is shown to greatly improve learning of long time dependencies while maintaining high levels of precision.
 This approach provides a general framework for improving learning abilities of any recurrent cell when long time dependencies are present.
 We also show empirically that other initialisation and pretraining procedures from the literature implicitly foster reachable multistability of recurrent cells. -